Newsletter winter 2023 – An inspiring visit to NY

 Net zero by 2050 in Vietnam

 The Vietnamese economy is growing, and so is the demand for energy.
-As the country moves forward new investments in clean energy and infrastructure is highly needed.
+As the country moves forward new investments in clean energy and infrastructure are highly needed.
+Energy Modelling Lab has developed scenarios to reach the target of net zero by 2050 in Vietnam.

 The power generation and storage capacity should be 30 times higher than the current capacity.